-Given that the Act is generally only concerned with beneficial ownership,12 the word "owner" must be taken as referring to the beneficial owner.
+Given that the Act is generally concerned only with beneficial ownership, 14 the word "owner" must be taken as referring to the beneficial owner.
 For example, when a trustee vests a share in a beneficiary, the share would remain registered in the name of the trustee, but the beneficiary would become the beneficial owner from the date of vesting.

-The word "year" is not defined in either section 9C or section 1.
-Therefore the ordinary meaning ascribed to the word will apply in interpreting its meaning.
-The word is also not defined in the Interpretation Act.13
+The word "year" is not defined in either section 9C or section 1(1).
+It follows that the ordinary meaning ascribed to the word will apply in interpreting its meaning.
+The word is also not defined in the Interpretation Act.
+15

-LAWSA14 states the following on a period expressed in years:
+LAWSA16 states the following on a period expressed in years: